ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 for a label, they're guaranteed that the result they receive represents the same result that any other user searching for the same label at roughly the same time would've seen.
-When a user modifies a label, they're guaranteed that other users will either see the modification within a bounded amount of time or permanently enter an invalid state.
+When a user modifies a label, they're guaranteed that other users will see the modification within a bounded amount of time, or will themselves permanently enter an invalid state as discussed below.

 If the transparency log does not execute an operation correctly, then either: